Polish Officers 1945

 Germany expected that her 25 divisions that faced westward would be overwhelmed by the allies 110 divisions in strength, but gambled that the Allies would be two slow to respond (in the event Britain was only ready for action by October, even then entering into complete inactivity facing the German lines,a period called the Phoney War.
 This time period allowed the German forces to re-group and re-equip their worn out and damaged machines).

-But the decisive factor was a secret pact between dictators Adolph Hitler and Joseph Stalin to carve up Poland's territory between themselves, the more surprising 'friendship' as both had sent troops to the Spanish Civil war and fought bitterly against each other.
+But the decisive factor was a secret pact between dictators Adolph Hitler and Joseph Stalin to carve up Poland's territory between themselves, the more surprising friendship as both had sent troops to the Spanish Civil war and fought bitterly against each other.
 On Sunday September 17th Russian forces attacked Poland along the entire immense length of her frontiers and organised Polish military resistance in her own country was at an end.
-But her soldiers were to fight on.
+But her soldiers were to fight on,everywhere, and by all means that they could do so.